harold1970/grimbly/README.md

 * ld: Load a value into a variable.
 * scan: Prompt the user for input.
 * jmp: Conditional branching based on comparison.
+* mov: move a value from one varible to athother.
 # Variables:
 *   The interpreter supports the use of variables to store and manipulate values. users can create variables with the *'ld'* command